stella-teu/musical-keys-game/README.md

 # Musical Keys
+Musical Keys is a rhythm-based memory game inspired by Simon Says.
+The goal is to correctly repeat an increasingly complex sequence of keys to earn points and unlock higher difficulty levels.
+Can you keep up with the beat?
 ![Game Image](./pictures/game-picture.png)
-This game is similar to Simon Says, the program will show a sequence of buttons for the player to succesfully copy.
-The player copies this sequence through using the arrows on their keyboard.
-In the standard version, the player has to succesfully copy a sequence of 10 to win.
-The infinite mode allows them to play for however long they want with a high score.
-The hard mode adds 4 more arrows, which are copyable through the Q, W, A, and S keys.
-The player can play hard mode and infinite mode at the same time if they want to.
-Also, there's a dancing monkey.
+This game challenges your memory and reflexes.
+The program will display a sequence of buttons that the player must correctly repeat using the arrow keys.

+In **Standard Mode**, the player wins after correctly copying a sequence of 10 steps.
+In **Infinite Mode**, the player can keep going to set a high score.
+**Hard Mode** adds four additional keys (Q, W, A, S) to increase the challenge.
+Players can combine Hard Mode and Infinite Mode for the ultimate test!
+Oh — and there's a dancing monkey to cheer you on. 🐒

 ![Hard Mode of Game](./pictures/hard-version.png)
-> This is the hard mode.
+> The hard mode with extra keys.

-You can play the game on desktop here: https://stella-teu.github.io/musical-keys-game/
+You can play the game on desktop [here](https://stella-teu.github.io/musical-keys-game/)!

+## Technologies Used
+- **JavaScript** – Game logic and interactivity
+- **HTML** – Structure and layout
+- **CSS** – Styling and animations
+- **Photoshop** – Designing game assets
-**Technologies used:** JavaScript, HTML, CSS, Photoshop, ChatGPT (specifically Drawing Upgrader by Ivo Treder)
+- **ChatGPT** – Assisted with drawings (Drawing Upgrader by Ivo Treder)

 ## Next Steps
-To improve the game, I'd like to add a timer version, in which the player has limited time to copy the sequence.
-The program would also go faster.
-I also want to see if I could include real songs to play with the keys.
+- **Timer Mode** – Add a time limit to increase the challenge and speed up the sequence.
+- **Music Integration** – Allow players to play along with real songs using the keys.